 Original Lanes and Arcades Walk

-If you still use a Melway in the car and Google Maps is your digital enemy, skip the navigational struggle and try Original Lanes and Arcades Walk.
-This unique city tour runs for three hours, encompassing everything in Melbourne’s city centre from Federation Square up to Lygon Street.
+Skip the struggle and let Hidden Secrets Tours guide you on the Melbourne Lanes and Arcades Walk.
+This unique tour runs for three hours, encompassing everything from Fed Square to Lygon Street.
 Runs six days a week, departing 10am and 2pm.